Test to see if you're vulnerable.

 One annoying fact with Java is that new versions are installed on top of each other.
 As such, you are likely to have multiple versions of Java installed on your system.
 Internet Explorer may not even be using the latest version of Java that you have installed.

-We have therefore created a new page to list all of the versions of Java installed on your computer.
+We have created a new page to list all of the versions of Java installed on your computer.
 You can test your browser here

 To be on the safe side, you can disable Java in your browser to prevent malicious applets from running.